rwb27/openflexure_microscope_software/microscope_characterisation/README.md

 python scan_edge.py ce/horizontal_edge_zstacks
 ```

 You should now have four folders of edge images, plus the USAF target images, plus (optionally) a Z-stack series of USAF images.
 This is everything you need to run the [analysis scripts](https://github.com/rwb27/usaf_analysis/) on, and characterise the microscope.
+Copy those files and folders off the Pi (using a USB stick or WinSCP) for analysis later.
 To shut down the pi, type:
 ```bash
 sudo shutdown -h now
 ```